-My desire to empower and support others goes back to when I was 18 years-old and trying to figure what I wanted to do with my life.
+My desire to empower and support others goes back to when I was 18 years-old and trying to figure out what I wanted to do with my life.
 Therapy played a huge role in helping me through my childhood and teenage years so I decided to pursue a career in psychology and helping others.

-I received my Bachelor of Arts in Psychology and Social Behavior at the University of California in Irvine, CA. During this time period, I interned as a Behavior Technician with the Center for Behavioral Sciences, INC where I worked with 3-5 years olds with developmental disorders.
+I received my Bachelor of Arts in Psychology and Social Behavior from the University of California in Irvine, CA. During this time, I interned as a Behavior Technician with the Center for Behavioral Sciences, INC where I worked with 3-5 years olds with developmental disorders.
 I also interned as a Clinical Research Assistant with the Neuropsychiatric Research Center of Orange County in Orange, CA where I assisted in running clinical trials for psychiatric disorders.
 I worked as a Skill Development Therapist with Abilities Unlimited, an organization working with adults with developmental and intellectual disorders in Lake Forest, CA. I went on to pursue a Master of Arts in Mental Health Counseling at the City College of New York in Harlem, NY.

 During my Master’s program at City College, I was a counseling intern in the counseling center at LaGuardia Community College in Long Island City, NY and interned as a mentor coach with a non-profit called America Needs You in Jersey City, NJ.
 It was during this year of internships that I ran my first counseling group, specifically for queer college students, and ran it with great love and success for the next five years.

 After completing my internships and graduation from my Master’s program, I was hired as a Counselor at LaGuardia Community College where I continued my work with the queer community.
 I helped open the queer resource center on campus and served on a campus-wide committee to design and promote events and programs for the queer community.
 I also started and facilitated a weekly health and wellness program that combined educational workshops with counseling groups for queer students called Project Weekly Wellness.
 I went on to present about the design of this program at two national conferences.